 This setting is in the User Positions tab under Settings.
-Refer to the tab description on page 473 for more information.
+Refer

 Incorrectly set user positions can cause machine crashes.
 Set user positions with caution, especially after you have changed your application in some way (new program, different tools, etc.).
 Verify and change each axis position separately.